waglayla/waglaylad/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](https://choosealicense.com/licenses/isc/)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/waglayla/waglaylad)

-waglaylad is the reference full node Pyrin implementation written in Go (golang).
+waglaylad is the reference full node Waglayla implementation written in Go (golang).
 (Fork of https://github.com/kaspanet/kaspad)

 ## What is waglayla

-Pyrin is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
+Waglayla is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
 It is based on [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf), a generalization of Nakamoto consensus.

 ## Requirements